 To provide all students with aligned, high-quality core content at grade level requires collaboration among instructional staff.
-The greater the collaboration among instructional staff, the more likely core content and instruction will be aligned for students receiving interventions across the layers.
+The greater the collaboration among instructional staff,

 Interventions

 Interventions are evidence-based programs and practices provided to help a student meet the rigorous State standards at grade level, or to help the student meet the school's behavioral expectations, or both.
 Interventions require changes in adult behaviors to support students.
 As the student's need increases, so should the intensity of interventions provided.